How to Create a Strong Password (That You'll Actually Remember)

 Most people use terrible passwords.
 Here's the science behind what makes a password strong, and a practical system for creating secure ones.

-The average person reuses the same 3–5 passwords across dozens of accounts.
+The average person reuses the same 3 to 5 passwords across dozens of accounts.
 When one gets breached, everything falls like dominoes.
-In 2024, over 3 billion credentials were exposed in data breaches — and the majority were crackable within hours.
+In 2024, over 3 billion credentials were exposed in data breaches, and the majority were crackable within hours using modern hardware.
+Password security is not about being paranoid.
+It is about understanding how attacks work and building habits that make your accounts genuinely hard to compromise.

 What Makes a Password "Strong"?

-Modern security research has shifted away from complexity rules (capital letters, symbols) toward two core principles:
+Modern security research has shifted away from the old complexity rules (must have a capital letter, a number, and a symbol) toward two core principles:

 Length.
-A 16-character lowercase password is exponentially harder to crack than an 8-character mixed-case one.
-Each additional character multiplies the search space.
+A 16-character lowercase password is exponentially harder to crack than an 8-character mixed-case password.
+Each additional character multiplies the search space by the size of the character set.
+Length is the single most impactful factor.

 The Math of Password Cracking